boidushya/blog.boidu.dev/blogs/better-lyrics.md

 Fast forward to today, the extension has over 1500 daily active users, and has about 70,000 impressions across web stores.
 It's caching around 10,000 lyrics daily, which is pretty mind-blowing to me.
-The project has grown so much, I'd to make a [status page](https://better-lyrics-status.boidu.dev) to improve reliability and transparency.
+The project has grown so much, I had to make a [status page](https://better-lyrics-status.boidu.dev) to improve reliability and transparency.

 One of the sicker developments is that the extension has been "Featured" under the Entertainment category on the